armadillica/flamenco/README.md

 ### Immediate future planning
 The next milestone for the development is to achive a solid system for enabling and disabling clients (both via command line interface and web interface).
 This will be achieved in several steps:

 * develop a versatile attributes CRUD API for the objects (both via CLI and WI)
 * integrate an ORM such as `pewee` for handling a mirrored database with all the clients, jobs, etc
 * create the foundation for the web interface and implement the basic client enable and disable features

 ### About the web interface
 The idea is to use a light PHP framework that will allow the user to connect to the master and give inputs.
 All the database work related to the farm will not be directly accessible by the client.
-Web interface and master.py will talk to each other via socked using JSON strings.
+Web interface and master.py will talk to each other via sockets using JSON strings.
 This allows to keep data centralized and share an API across different interfaces (could be a native iOS/Android application for example).
-After some quite intense research the framework of choice is CodeIgniter.
-A more detailed roadmap for the web interface will be published later on.
+After some quite intense research we dropped the idea of using CodeIgniter as a framweork and built ourselves a simpler one.
+The current framework provides:

+* fully configurable url routing
+* web interface with dataDables and data loaded via AJAX
+* JSON data output (was a pain to get it working)

+### How to use the web interface
+It's quite simple.
+The web interface is situated in the folder called `dashboard`.
+Set the Apache home directory in that folder and you should be able to see it via the web browser.
+Will add soon a diagram about what each file does.

+Frameworks and tools used by the interface are:

+* jQuery
+* bootstrap
+* dataTables

 ## Implementation details
 Here we explain how the software works in some of its most important parts.